cd13/Smartphone-Data-Analysis-Project/README.md

 read.table("smartphonetidydataset.txt",sep=",",header=TRUE,stringsAsFactors=TRUE)
 ```

-This data file meets the principles of a tidy dataset since each variable forms a column, each observation forms a row and it contains information on the mean of the processed data variables.
+This data file meets the principles of a tidy dataset since each variable forms a column, each observation forms a row and it contains information on one thing, the mean of the processed data variables.

 ---
 ### 3.2.
 File `CodeBook.md`
-The codebook file describes the variables, the data, and any transformations and work performed to clean up the data.
+The codebook file describes the variables, the data, and any transformations performed to clean up the data.

 ---
-### 4. Acknowledgements
+## 4. Acknowledgements

 Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
 Smartlab - Non Linear Complex Systems Laboratory DITEN - Università degli Studi di Genova.
 Via Opera Pia 11A, I-16145, Genoa, Italy. activityrecognition@smartlab.ws www.smartlab.ws